 Chop the rosemary and transfer half of it to a pan with 40 g of oil and a clove of garlic.

-Add a bay leaf and let it infuse over low heat for 2-3 minutes.
+Add a bay leaf and let it flavor over low heat for 2-3 minutes.

-Increase the heat, add the rabbit pieces and brown them on both sides for 3-4 minutes, season with salt and pepper.
+Increase the heat, add the rabbit pieces and brown them on both sides for 3-4 minutes, salt and pepper to taste.

 Deglaze with white wine, let the alcohol evaporate, add a ladle of broth and cook over low heat for 5-6 minutes.

-Peel the potatoes, cut them into large chunks and slice the onion.
+Peel the potatoes, cut them into large cubes, and slice the onion.

 Spread the potatoes and onions on an oiled baking tray with 10 g of oil, add the rabbit pieces and the remaining broth.